SavviX/Zlaude/README.md

 Once all that is set up press "Connect" back in API Connections.
 If everything was set up correctly the dot under the button should go green and say "Valid".

-If you configured everything in Slaude correctly as well and made sure to accept Claude's ToS you should now be good to start prompting.
+If you configured everything in Zlaude correctly as well and made sure to accept Claude's ToS you should now be good to start prompting.

 Note that you do not need to have Slack open in your browser for this to work.
 Once this is set up you can in theory just never open your workspace again.

-## Untested guide for running Slaude on Android with termux
+## Untested guide for running Zlaude on Android with termux
 Not tested if this works myself, but this guide was provided by a nice anon.
 This guide assumes you've already set up SillyTavern with termux.

 Copy your config.js file from your desktop to your phone if you already have it set up there.
 Make sure you're using the same fork.
 If you don't have it setup then: Download the [https://github.com/Flamanon/Zlaude](https://github.com/Flamanon/Zlaude/archive/refs/heads/main.zip) zip off of GitHub using your phone's browser.
 (Use desktop mode code download zip).